juemrami/exrx-scraper/README.md

 # exrx-scraper

 This is a scraper for the exercises directory of Exrx.net.
 It is made using puppeteer(a headless chromium browser) ontop of javascript.

+## Requirements

+- Node v18
+- run npm install

 ## about

 The original that this was forked from was incomplete (would not pull deeper than the name of the muscle groups), this is my work on completing it.

-- Run using `node index` **not permanent**
+- Run using `npm run main`
-- This will create a json with exercises of Exrx.net
+- This will create a data.json with exercises of Exrx.net

 ### Todo